Karyaustuncelik/DSA_210_TermProject/README.md

 - The dataset isn’t huge, so more advanced models won’t work well yet

 That said, I’d love to:
-- Add more people’s data one day
+- Add more people’s data one day (maybe turn this into a shared tool?)
 - Use a fitness tracker to automate some of the data collection
 - Keep doing this long-term to see trends over time

 Final Thoughts

-This started out as a way to understand my own habits but now it feels like a personal experiment in building healthy routines through data.
+This started out as a way to understand my own habits — but now it feels like a personal experiment in building healthy routines through data.
 If it ends up helping someone else too, then even better.